troch/angular-multi-step-form/README.md

 # Angular Multi step form

-`multiStepForm` is an angular module to create multi step forms and wizzards.
+`multiStepForm` is an angular module to create multi step forms and wizards.
 Create your steps like your would create your views with ngRoute or ui-router!

 ## Requirements